 The Whole Curriculum

 The whole curriculum of the school is the sum of all the children’s experiences inside and outside the classroom.
-It is therefore concerned to develop the child intellectually, socially, physically, emotionally and spiritually.

 The National Curriculum